Pelvic floor exercises strengthen the muscles around your bladder, bottom, and vagina or penis.

-It's not recommended that you regularly stop your flow of urine midstream as it can be harmful to the bladder.
+It's not recommended that you regularly stop the flow of urine midstream as it can be harmful to your bladder.

 Pelvic floor exercises

-To strengthen your pelvic floor muscles, sit comfortably and squeeze the muscles 10-15 times in a row.
+To strengthen your pelvic floor muscles, sit comfortably and squeeze the muscles 10 to 15 times.

-Don't hold your breath or tighten your stomach, buttock or thigh muscles at the same time.
+Do not hold your breath or tighten your stomach, bottom or thigh muscles at the same time.

 When you get used to doing pelvic floor exercises, you can try holding each squeeze for a few seconds.

-After a few months, you should start to notice the results.
-You should carry on doing the exercises, even when you notice them starting to work.
+After a few months, you should start to notice results.
+You should keep doing the exercises, even when you notice they're starting to work.

 Pregnancy and pelvic floor exercises

-If you're pregnant or planning to get pregnant, you can start doing pelvic floor exercises straight away.
+If you're pregnant or planning to get pregnant, you can start doing pelvic floor exercises immediately.

-The exercises will lower your risk of experiencing incontinence after having your baby.
+The exercises will lower your chance of experiencing incontinence after having your baby.

 How pelvic floor exercises can help with sex

-Strong pelvic floor muscles can also mean increased sensitivity during sex and stronger orgasms for women.
+Strong pelvic floor muscles can also mean increased sensitivity during sex and stronger orgasms.

 Strengthening and training the pelvic floor muscles can help also reduce the symptoms of erectile dysfunction.